Last updated on

 openclaw devices list

-You should see a device with Role: node in Pending state.
+You should see Pending (1) with Role: node.

 openclaw devices approve <REQUEST_ID>